kailash-manasarovar/statement/docs/timeline/2024/september.md

 - Often, when I leave the hotel I'm staying at, I see young men dressed in black with pale skin and black hair, (techs), entering my hotel building and going to the elevator I just got out of with a look of intent in their eyes.
 - I'm suspicious of them.
 - They time it so I see them.
+- I'm also suspicious of the hotel cleaning staff who come once-a-week, they're Spanish.
+Normally I don't let people come in my room but this year I did for some reason.
 - The walking guides I use talk about how the *Spanish are crazy* in a way that makes me think of the Pelicot men and their total lack of concern towards a targeted woman as if they completely forgot women are also human beings.
 - Do some of the men in Cauterets know who I am?
 - My "friend" [Sandra Rita Diaz](../early-years/2014.md#sandra-rita-diaz), often visits my room for five minutes and uses my bathroom.